 To use live templates with Emmet

-- On the Emmet CSS, Emmet HTML, and Emmet JSX pages, select the checkboxes next to the templates you want to use.
+On the Emmet page, select the checkboxes next to the templates you want to use.

 Configuring the abbreviation expansion key